 Judges generally enjoy absolute immunity from civil liability, for any/all acts properly arising from their official duties.
 J. Randolph Block, Stump v.
 Sparkman and the History of Judicial Immunity, Duke L. J., ʋ1980 №5 (Nov 1980) ⌥; Erwin Cherminsky, Absolute Immunity: General Principles and Recent Developments, Touro L. Rev., ʋ24 №3 #1 (2008) ⌥; Brittney Kern, Giving New Meaning to “Justice for All”: Crafting an Exception to Absolute Judicial Immunity, Michigan St. L. Rev. (2014) ⌥; 42 USC §1983.

 Judges do not (nor does anyone else, not even the President ⌥, by general statue, right or custom) enjoy immunity from criminal liability.
 The following is a (non-exhaustive) list of crimes that may be attributed to judges, provided the necessary causes-of-action present themselves.
 For details, see the Judicial Twilight Zone Essay, ℘3–10.
-Any of these crimes could/should/would constitute grounds for impeachment.
+Any single one of these crimes could/should/would constitute grounds for impeachment.

 - 18 USC §401(2) — Criminal Contempt of Court (by the judge, an officer of the court).β